figurekim317/AiV_test/README.md

 The ROS 2 system runs inside Docker containers for easy deployment.
 The project includes:
 - `Dockerfile` to set up the ROS 2 environment.
 - `docker-compose.yml` to manage multiple containers.
+- `entrypoint.sh` to dynamically configure and launch ROS 2 nodes.

 ### **Running as a Script (Without Docker)**
 If you want to run the system without Docker, follow these steps: